oil on canvas . life-size (12.25" x 2.75" each) . 2018 - 2019

 Created in the 13th century, the Piazza del Campo in Siena, Italy is a medieval bricked square where the explosive Palio horse race is held every year.
-"Siena Bricks" is an IN PROGRESS painting installation which will consist of approximately 130 paintings.
-One brick will be painted on each canvas (each canvas is the actual size of a real Siena brick: 12.25" x 2.75" each).
-These paintings will then be displayed flat on the floor structured into a herringbone pattern like the bricks at the Piazza del Campo.
+"Siena Bricks" is a painting installation consisting of approximately 111 paintings.
+One brick is painted on each canvas (each canvas is the actual size of a real Siena brick: 12.25" x 2.75" each).
+These paintings are displayed flat on the floor structured into a herringbone pattern like the bricks at the Piazza del Campo.
 I have personally measured, photographed and edited over 400 of these rusty red-orange, peach and violet-grey bricks.

 This project is not a simple trompe l'oeil exercise in painting but rather an attempt at building up a sculpture using blocks of paintings.
 Each canvas becomes a brick.
 Like Carl Andre's floor pieces, this project is about sorting, arranging, and placing.
 It is about changing the way people look at a painting (from passively standing to bending over) and about changing how people interact with a painting (from walking around to squatting down).
 It is my attempt at mixing minimalism with the medieval.

 These paintings are not meant to be walked on.